+1 PROJECT NAME Transitional or Emergency Facilities for the Homeless

+Target Area

+Goals Supported Prevent and End Homelessness

+Needs Addressed Maintain and enhance emergency shelter and interim housing options.

+Funding CDBG: \$400,000

+Funding Funds will be used to acquire and rehabilitate a property to be used as emergency and transitional housing for those experiencing homelessness in the County.

+Description Strategy: Maintain and enhance emergency shelter and interim housing options.
+Objective: Providing Decent Housing

 Outcome: Availability/Accessibility; Public Facility

 Target Date 6/30/2024

-Estimate the number and type of families that will benefit from the proposed activities It is estimated that one property will be acquired and rehabilitated.
+Estimate the number and

+type of families that will benefit from the proposed activities It is estimated that one property will be acquired and rehabilitated.
+Estimate that approximately 8 homeless individuals will be served.

 Location Description TBD

 Planned Activities Funds will be used to acquire and rehabilitate property to be used as emergency and transitional housing for those experiencing homelessness in the County.

 2 PROJECT NAME CDBG ADMINISTRATION

 Target Area

 Goals Supported Administration of Federal Funds

 Needs Addressed

 Funding CDBG: \$423,226 PI: \$130,000

-Description Funds will be used for general management, planning, oversight, and coordination

-of community development activities.
+Description Funds will be used for general management, planning, oversight, and coordination of community development activities.

-Target Date Estimate the number and 6/30/2024
+Target Date 6/30/2024

-type of families that will N/A

-benefit from the proposed
+Estimate the number and type of families that will benefit from the proposed activities N/A

-activities

 Location Description Arundel Community Development Services, Inc., 2666 Riva Road, Suite 210, Annapolis, MD 21401

-Planned Activities Funds will be used for general management, planning, oversight, and coordination

-of community development activities.
+Planned Activities Funds will be used for general management, planning, oversight, and coordination of community development activities.

 3 PROJECT NAME CHDO GROUP HOME ACQUISITION AND REHABILITATION

 Target Area

 Goals Supported Rental Housing Opportunities

 Needs Addressed Special Needs - Housing

 Funding HOME: \$132,911

+County Match: \$33,228

-Description County Match: \$33,228 CHDO Group Home Acquisition and Rehabilitation Program funds (at least 15 percent of the HOME allocation) are reserved for housing developed, owned, or sponsored by a Community Housing Development Organization (CHDO).
+Description CHDO Group Home Acquisition and Rehabilitation Program funds (at least 15 percent of the HOME allocation) are reserved for housing developed, owned, or sponsored by a Community Housing Development Organization (CHDO).
 Funds will be used to continue this multi-year program to acquire and/or rehabilitate housing to serve persons with special needs.
-Strategy: Create and Maintain Accessible Rental Housing Units Objective: Provide Decent Affordable Housing

-Toward Data Outcome: Affordability

-Target Date Estimate the number and 6/30/2024 It is estimated that one group home will be acquired and

-type of families that will constructed/rehabilitated.
-Typically, these group homes serve three to four

-benefit from the proposed individuals with disabilities.

-activities

-Location Description The Program will be offered countywide.

-Planned Activities Funds will be allocated to the HOME funded Community Housing Development Organization (CHDO) Group Home Acquisition and Rehabilitation Program.
-These funds will be made available to a certified CHDO to acquire and/or renovate housing to serve special needs populations.
-ACDS, on behalf of the County, is working with CHDO certified special needs housing providers to identify potential projects for the upcoming year.
-It is anticipated one group home will be developed during the fiscal year.

-PROJECT NAME CHESAPEAKE ARTS CENTER SCHOLARSHIP PROGRAM

-4